Summer Neuroscience Internship Program

 All interns are offered housing and paid a stipend of $400 per week.
 Though previous research training is not required, applicants should show strong evidence of coursework in a relevant discipline (for example: psychology, biology, engineering, chemistry, pharmacology, genetics).

 Drs.
-Sara Burke, Joseph McQuail, and Sarah Johnson are the Co-Directors of SNIP, Abbi Hernandez is the Graduate Advisor, and Sarah Bloom is the Program Coordinator.
+Sara Burke, Joseph McQuail, and Sarah Johnson are the Co-Directors of SNIP, Abbi Hernandez is the Graduate Advisor, and Elizabeth Fisher is the Program Coordinator.

 What is the SNIP experience?